StephanieVazquez/Speech-disorder-ontology/README.md

 # Speech-disorder-ontology

- Ontological representation of the domain of speech disorders
+Ontological representation of the domain of speech disorders, includes classifications of disorders, etiology, symptom and signs and suggested therapy strategies.